StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

 Add IP filtering in later stage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is better to write a signature starting with `any any -> any any` then add a filtering like
+It is better to write a signature starting with 'any any -> any any' then add a filter like
-`$HOME_NET any -> $EXTERNAL_NET any`.
-The source and destination IP depends of the signature
+'$HOME_NET any -> $EXTERNAL_NET any'.
+The source and destination IP depends on the signature
 and the HOME_NET may not be correctly defined with regards to the data in the PCAP file.
-The result is that the signature may just not match because of
+The result is that the signature might just not match because of
-that and not because of a complex regular expression you did add in the signature.
+that and not because of a complex regular expression you added in the signature.

 Writing a rule - step by step